TnTech-ECE/S25_Team2_MyCapstoneProject/DetailedDesignPrechargeCircuit.md

    - The precharge relay shall be energized only when the BMS reports a no-fault condition and the high-voltage interlock loop is closed.

-   - The precharge circuit shall measure motor controller voltage to determine when the system is sufficiently charged (≥90% of pack voltage).

    - The main contactor shall close only after the precharge voltage condition has been met.

    - The precharge resistor shall be rated for a minimum of 225 W continuous and sufficient pulse energy to handle full